-- 3.1 On 9th October 2019, HM Treasury increased Public Works Loan Board (PWLB) rates by 1% on the back of concerns that Local Authorities were borrowing from the PWLB in order to invest in commercial investments (retail, offices, industrial parks etc) purely for a yield on that investment. - 3.2 The 1% increase was reversed on 26th November 2020 following the end of the HM Treasury consultation on PWLB, but with new restrictions on borrowing to ensure that councils are not buying investment assets (land or buildings) primarily for a yield.
-The Council should not have any proposals to invest primarily for yield in its Capital Programme over a 3-year period, nor can it finance such investments from other sources as an alternative to PWLB borrowing, otherwise the Council will have to pay back any PWLB borrowing taken out during the year and may be prevented from accessing PWLB in the future. - 3.3 The key objectives of capital investment during this strategy period will be to: - Support service delivery in line with the Council's strategic objectives.
+- 1.1 There are HM Treasury restrictions on borrowing to ensure that councils are not buying investment assets (land or buildings) primarily for yield.
+The Council should not have any proposals to invest primarily for yield in its Capital Programme over a 3-year period, nor can it finance such investments from other sources as an alternative to PWLB borrowing, otherwise the Council will have to pay back any PWLB borrowing taken out during the year and may be prevented from accessing PWLB in the future.
+Buckinghamshire Council is not planning to undertake any capital investment purely for yield. - 1.2 The key objectives of capital investment during this strategy period will be to: - Support service delivery in line with the Council's strategic objectives.
 The challenge of Covid has led to an acceleration in innovation and the improvement of customer service using digital channels.
 This will continue to be a key feature during the Better Buckinghamshire service reviews and the focus on continuous improvement following the reviews will enable best practice and new technologies to be adopted where appropriate.